 Can I have my say at a council meeting about a topic that’s important to me?

-The meeting of the council policy committees (first Tuesday of the month) begins with a brief ‘open forum’ when local residents can have their say, but only about topics which are listed to be discussed at that meeting (ie: Items MUST be listed on the agenda for that meeting).
-Sometimes there are many residents wanting to speak, so the length of time for each speaker and the total number of speakers may be limited.
+Council Meetings (first and Third Tuesday of the month) can begin with a brief ‘open forum’ when local residents can have their say, but only about topics which are listed to be discussed at that meeting (ie: Items MUST be listed on the agenda for that meeting).
+Sometimes there are many residents wanting to speak, so the length of time for each speaker and the total number of speakers may be limited to two minutes.

-If you wish to speak at an ‘open forum’, please download this form, fill it in and return it to the council office before the meeting begins.
+If you wish to speak at an ‘open forum’, please print the Speaker Registration Form, fill it in and return it to the council office before 4pm on the day of the meeting.